apathyproject/terracotta/ReadMe.md

-# WebKit
+# Terracotta

-WebKit is a cross-platform web browser engine.
-On iOS and macOS, it powers Safari, Mail, iBooks, and many other applications.
+Terracotta is an open source browser engine focused on being lightweight and fast.
+It is primarily designed for the Apathy browser, however it can be used for other browsers

 ## Feature Status